 Deliveries are expected in June.
 Retail pricing in the US is around $3,500.

-On the topic of curing, we also got into nitrogen curing, a subject that generates a lot of debate online.
+On the topic of curing, we also discussed nitrogen curing, a subject that sparks a lot of debate online.
 Ayush's position is clear: with the right materials and the right curing unit, oxygen inhibition is not the problem it used to be.
 Pac-Dent consciously engineered their Rodin resins to work without nitrogen because they wanted a material that would function on any curing unit in any clinic.
 He estimates less than 1% of dentists are actually curing under nitrogen, which matches what I see, too.

 CrownPod